Scatter Plot

 ### Limit on Number of Data Points

-In the Cohort Browser, scatter plots can show up to 30,000 distinct data points.
-If you create a scatter plot that would require that more data points be shown, you see this message above the chart:
+In the Cohort Browser, scatter plots can display up to 30,000 distinct data points.
+If you create a scatter plot that requires more data points to be shown, you see this message in the chart area:

 In this scenario, [add a cohort filter](/user/cohort-browser/defining-cohorts.md#defining-cohort-criteria) to generate a scatter plot that shows data for all the members of a cohort.